-Inspired by the glamour of Alpine hotels and the craftsmanship of mid-century America, Caldera House is steeped in the same pioneering spirit as the resort of Jackson Hole itself.
-The task of creating the hotel’s alluring look fell to LA-based design collective Commune, who looked back to the 1960s and 1970s, drawing inspiration from the golden era of ski hotels as they honed their inch-perfect aesthetic.
-A team of designers and architectural studios were brought in to work on each of the suites, which feature furniture from across the Americas and work by world-renowned creatives like John Pawson and Patricia Urquiola.
-But as any resident of Wyoming would know, a beautiful face can only get you so far in these mountains, which is why the owners partnered with one of the town’s best-loved restaurants and snagged an expert concierge team, ensuring Caldera House is every inch the all-rounder.
+Inspired by the golden era of ski hotels and the craftsmanship of mid-century Americana, Caldera House is born of the same pioneering spirit as the resort of Jackson Hole itself.
+The task of creating the hotel’s alluring look fell to LA-based design collective Commune, who looked back to the archives for inspiration, channeling the glamour of Sixties and Seventies ski hotels as they honed their inch-perfect interiors.
+A team of designers and architectural studios were brought in to work on each of the suites, which feature furniture from across the Americas and work from creative heavyweights like John Pawson and Patricia Urquiola.
+But as any resident of Wyoming would tell you, good looks can only get you so far in these mountains, which is why the owners partnered with one of Jackson’s best-loved restaurants and snagged an expert concierge team, ensuring Caldera House is so much more than a pretty face.

 11am, but flexible, subject to availability.
 Earliest check-in, 2pm.

-Rates include gourmet buffet breakfast; private round-trip transfers from Jackson Hole airport; dedicated concierge and butler service; and non-alcoholic drinks and snacks from your minibar.
+In winter, rates include breakfast; in summer months they don’t ($35 a person).
+All stays include dedicated concierge and butler service; and non-alcoholic drinks and snacks from your minibar.

 Hotel guests get access to the Members Lounge, the mid-century haunt of the hotel’s Alpine Club.
 A continental breakfast is served there each morning, and you can order food through from the restaurant later in the day.
 A copper-clad bar keeps the drinks in healthy supply, including Irish coffees, which are best enjoyed on the mountain patio.